midrissi/gstatx/README.md

 The tool will automatically use the repositories listed in your config file.

-### Auto-Cloning Repositories
+### Auto-Cloning and Auto-Updating Repositories

 When `cloneIfNotExists: true` is set in your config:

 1. The tool checks if each repository exists at the specified path
 2. If the repository doesn't exist and a `url` is provided, it will be cloned automatically
+3. If the repository already exists:
+   - If `pullIfExists: true` (default), it will pull the latest changes before processing
-3. If the repository already exists, it will be used as-is
+   - If `pullIfExists: false`, it will be used as-is without updating
 4. If the path exists but isn't a git repository, an error is shown

 **Example:**